dotenv-linter/dotenv-linter/README.md

 ### Duplicated Keys

-Detects if key isn't unique
+Detects if a key is not unique:

 ```env
 ❌Wrong